Key Performance Indicators (KPIs)

 KPI Driver Tree

 The impact of all new proposed work (features) should be measurable via one or more of the KPIs on the right side of the chart.
 For example, in planning a release, or perhaps at a SAFe PI Planning event, we generally compile a list of product features, which are then ranked by business value.
-The basic question stakeholders want answered is: Why do we want to build this specific set of features, or what is their value, or what will be their impact on the effectiveness of our business processes?
+The basic question stakeholders want answered is: Why do we want to build this specific set of features, or what is their value, or what will be impact on key business metrics.
 One straightforward way of answering that question is to identify which KPIs each feature is intended to drive.
 In this way we can control which strategy levers we wish to push in order to achieve specific Business Outcomes.

-Let’s say we want to improve the Revenue Per Visitor, which is measured by the Conversion Rate KPI (the percent of site visitors who actually make a purchase).
-We could build features that deliver more high resolution images of the product from multiple angles.
+Let’s say we want to improve a business outcome such as Increase Revenue.
+We might adopt a strategy of driving more visitors to the web site and at the same time improving the Conversion Rate once we have them there.
+To tackle the latter we could build features that deliver more high resolution images of the product from multiple angles.
 We could also create functionality for customer reviews of the product, or improving the way existing customer reviews are presented.
-Both of these features are designed to make it easier for a site visitor to make a purchase decision, and each can be directly linked to the Conversion Rate KPI.
-The impact (or value) of those specific features on strategy and outcomes is now measurable.
+Both of these features are designed to make it easier for a site visitor to make a purchase decision, and this can be measured by the Conversion Rate KPI.
+The impact (or value) of those specific features on business outcomes is now measurable.

 Features enable business value.